Henrik Lundqvist: Later seasons in New York (2017–2020)

-Washington Capitals and retirement (2020–2021)
+Retirement (2020–2021)

 On 9 October 2020, Lundqvist signed a one-year, $1.5 million contract with the Washington Capitals.
 However, on 17 December, Lundqvist announced that he would miss the 2020–21 season due to an irregular heartbeat brought upon by pericarditis, which required an open-heart surgery that was performed in January 2021.
 Lundqvist returned to practice in late February 2021.
 On 11 April, Lundqvist announced that he would not return to the Capitals lineup during the 2020–21 season.

 On 20 August 2021, Lundqvist announced his retirement from professional ice hockey.
 That same day, the Rangers announced that they would retire number 30 in his honor during the 2021–22 season, which was retired on 28 January 2022.